pingcap/docs/ticdc/troubleshoot-ticdc.md

 ### How do I know whether the replication task is stopped manually?

-You can know whether the replication task is stopped manually by using `cdc cli`.
+You can know whether the replication task is stopped manually by executing `cdc cli`.
 For example:

 {{< copyable "shell-regular" >}}